kavia-common/secure-crm-platform-40906-40916/crm_database/db_visualizer/README.md

 Notes:
 - express is pinned to 4.18.2 for compatibility.
-- If you see MODULE_NOT_FOUND errors, ensure you ran npm ci in this folder and not inside the database container.
+- If you see MODULE_NOT_FOUND errors, ensure you are running this outside the database container.
 - This tool is optional and not required for the CRM to operate.
+- Do NOT attempt to run inside the database container.
+The DB image does not include Node/npm and will not start this tool.